levsero/test_embed/STYLE.md

 import { FooComponent } from 'component/FooComponent';
 ```

-*Note: the lodash library is an exception to this rule*
+*Note: the lodash library is an exception to this rule as we typically use a range of different functions from it.*

 ```javascript
 // always import the whole library import _ from 'lodash';
 ```

-When importing modules, make sure that they are imported in alphabetical order e.g:
+When importing modules, make sure that they are imported in alphabetical order by the path/names e.g:

 ```javascript
 import { Container } from 'component/Container';